Code letters: Flags used

-Code letters used the twenty-six flags that represent the letters of the alphabet, plus the ten flags that represent the digits 0 - 9 also have been used.
+Code letters used the twenty-six flags that represent the letters of the alphabet, plus the ten flags that represent the digits 0–9 also have been used.
 The substitute flags have not been used for call signs.

-Each flag has own name.
-If the ship's call sign is "3EJH2" (Panama Flag) the seamen never say "Three E J H Two".
-They say "Three Echo Juliet Hotel Two" to avoid misunderstanding as every country seamen have own pronunciation of letters and during speech over radio letters can be inaudible.
+Each flag represents a character.
+If the ship's call sign is "3EJH2" (Panama Flag) the seamen would not say "Three E J H Two".
+Instead, they would say "Three Echo Juliet Hotel Two" to avoid misunderstanding as each country's seamen have their own pronunciation of letters and during speech over radio letters can be inaudible.